 Make it in New PicMonkey: Use the Direction slider in the Gradient tool to swing the colors around to different parts of your image.

 Stop whatever you’re doing and appreciate this wonder.
 Not only is the Gradient tool working its magic again, but this is also a great example of our new text erase feature.
 In New PicMonkey it’s ridonculously easy to erase text right from the text palette.Get this multi-dimensional look by clicking the Erase tab in the palette and painting off so that your words and the background image overlap.

 Make it in New PicMonkey: If you’d like to add shadow like this one, add your image to your canvas as a layer and erase around your person’s outline.
 Then add a drop shadow by going to the Effects tab in the graphic palette.
 Your new shadow will perfectly mimic the original.

 Where to even start with this one?
 Maybe it’s the triangle pointed downward, evocating the upside down shape of the mountain that’s within it, or the lines that are poking up, like a peak, or the golden, textured sun that’s emerging from behind, or the minimally placed song-lyrics.
 Whatever makes this design so incredible, we’re obsessed.

 Make it in New PicMonkey: Get the deep purple of the mountains and the sheen on the gold the same way, by applying the Gradient effect to each of those graphics.
 Then tie the entire image together by applying an effect across the whole thing.

 Color palette envy

-Make it in New PicMonkey: To get an image inside of an overlay, select the overlay and head down to the Textures tab.
+Make it in New PicMonkey: To get an image inside of an graphic, select the graphic and head down to the Textures tab.
 Click Add your own and turn the Fade slider all the way down to see your pure, unadulterated image.

 Like all the New PicMonkey goodness you see?
-Sign up for our waitlist.
+Sign up here to get access.